You can perform backups automatically based on the configuration for a hypervisor or VM group, or manually for a VM group or a specific VM.

-VM templates (using HotAdd, NAS, NBD or NBDSSL transport modes)
+VM templates (using HotAdd, NAS, NBD, or NBDSSL transport modes)

 GPT or dynamic disk volumes

-vSphere tags on virtual machines (only with streaming backups)
+vSphere tags on virtual machines

-Fault tolerant virtual machines that meet the following requirements:
+Fault-tolerant virtual machines that meet the following requirements:

 Configured as fault tolerant in the vSphere Web client

-Hosted on ESX 6.x or later
+Hosted on ESX 6.x or a more recent version

-VM hardware version 11 or later
+VM hardware version 11 or a more recent version

 Virtual machines replicated by VMware Site Recovery Manager (SRM)